johschmitz/tracking_tag/README.md

 - SDCC >= 3.8
 - stm8flash
 - GNU Radio + gr-osmosdr (for receiving and debugging)

+## How to build

+To compile the firmware just run

+    make

+then use

+    make flash

+to flash the firmware into the microcontroller memory.

+*Note:* it might be necessary to unlock the microcontroller before flashing with

+    stm8flash -c stlinkv2 -p stm8s003f3 -u

 ## Related links and additional information